nirmik379kale/Neueda/README.md

 cd neueda-assignment/
 ```

-Once your moved to the repo directory, you will the above mentioned subdirectories.
+Once you have moved to the repo directory, you will see the above mentioned subdirectories.
 Please cd to the desired one and read the README.md for instructions.